 The Varieties of Sirloin Steak

 Sirloin steak is divided into several types of steak based on the region where it is extracted from the animal.
+First, It is cut from the rear back portion and the short loin from which the porterhouse and T-bone steaks are cut.
 The sirloin is found at the back towards the rear leg and is divided into two boneless cuts referred to as the top sirloin and bottom sirloin.
 They are separated by cutting along the natural seam between the knuckle and the primary muscle of the top sirloin known as gluteus medius.

 - The Top Sirloin